sxht4/MIPS-Edu-Game/testScripts/README.md

 Under development since I need to understand these documentation

 # Mocha Unit Test Documentation

+I suggest you run a system check before start debugging this project.
+I will update these scripts when dependencies changes.

 ### Install on Windows

 * In progress